-Paul Adler (current owner of East Coast Divers)
+Paul Adler (current owner of East Coast Divers) with Dive Instructor/manager Nick Fazah (on the right) |

 When we created the concept of At The Table With…. there was a realization that the idea of sharing an intimate dinner with 12 people opens the door to subjects and hosts that reaches beyond the typical wine/beer pairing that one sees at a more traditional restaurant.
 We started thinking about new and different hosts.
 Why not an artist or an author or a teacher?
 Based on my previous experience as a certified diver it occurred to me that my dive instructor Nick Fazah (manager and soon to be co-owner of East Coast Divers) would be a great host for a dinner.
 For potential guests that are in to diving, this dinner is a great venue to share war stories and learn about new equipment/dive sites.
 For those that are dive curious, this is a great forum to explore the possibilities of taking the plunge (pun intended) and becoming certified.
 With all this in mind we scheduled a dinner with Nick.
 I recently met with Nick to learn more about him and to collaborate with him on a menu.